Homepage Performance vs. Conversion: Finding the Balance

 Do:

-Performance and conversion aren’t opposites—they’re both parts of user experience.
-Optimize for the outcome (conversions) not just the metric (load time).
+Performance and conversion aren’t opposites.
+Optimize for the outcome (conversions), not just the metric (load time).

 Want expert analysis of your homepage’s performance vs. conversion balance?
 Get a comprehensive audit that identifies exactly what to optimize and what to preserve.
 Learn more at hmpgr.com.